-Population Prioritized Prioritize for enrollment in child care services Serve without placing on waiting list Waive co- payments as described in 3.3.1 Pay higher rate for access to higher quality care Use grants or contracts to reserve spots Other Families with very low incomes [x] [x] [x] [] [x] Describe: Families with very low incomes are defined as income below 100% of FPL.
+Population Prioritized Prioritize for enrollment in child care services Serve without placing on waiting list Waive co- payments as described in 3.3.1 Pay higher rate for access to higher quality care Use grants or contracts to reserve spots Other Families with very low incomes X □ X □ X Describe: Families with very low incomes are defined as income below 100% of FPL.
 Currently, all eligible families are served in South Dakota, with no waiting list.
 Applications from a family with very low income are prioritized by being evaluated promptly as they are received.
 If South Dakota implements a waiting list, applicants whose monthly gross income falls below 209% FPL will be prioritized by income in ascending order, lowest to highest of FPL and by the date of application.
-Children experiencing homelessness, as defined by CCDF [x] [x] [] [] [] [x] Describe: Children defined as homeless services are prioritized if South Dakota implements a waiting list.

-Population Prioritized Prioritize for enrollment in child care services , , Waive co- payments as described in 3.3.1 rate for access to higher Use grants or contracts to reserve spots Other (Optional) Families receiving TANF, those attempting to transition off TANF, and those at risk of becoming dependent on TANF [x] [x] [x] [] [x] [x] Describe: If South Dakota implements a waiting list, applicants of children with special needs also receive priority for service per ARSD 67:47:01:29.
+Children experiencing homelessness, as defined by CCDF X X - Describe: Children defined as homeless services are prioritized if South Dakota implements a waiting list.
+(Optional) Families receiving TANF, those attempting to transition off TANF, and those at risk of becoming dependent on TANF □ X Describe: .
+If South Dakota implements a waiting list, applicants of children with special needs also receive priority for service per ARSD 67:47:01:29.
 TANF recipients in the most populous areas of the state have access to Contracted slots for emergency use.

-a.
+b.
 Does the Lead Agency define any other priority groups?

-[x] Yes.
-If yes, identify the populations prioritized and describe how the Lead Agency prioritizes services: Children who will be receiving or need to receive protective services are prioritized if South Dakota implements a waiting list, per ARSD 67:47:01:29.
+$\Box$ Yes.
+If yes, identify the populations prioritized and describe how the Lead

+Agency prioritizes services: Children who will be receiving or need to receive protective services are prioritized if South Dakota implements a waiting list, per ARSD 67:47:01:29.